udacity/ios-short-s3-deploy/DEPLOY.md

 docker push registry.ng.bluemix.net/<space>/s3-salutation-runtime
 ```

-> **Note**: If you receive a "unauthorized: authentication required" message when trying to push your image to the Bluemix registry, then try the `bx login`, `cf ic login`, or `bx login --sso` command to login before reattempting.
+> **Note**: If you receive a "unauthorized: authentication required" message when trying to push your image to the Bluemix registry, then try the `bx cr login` before reattempting.

 **4. Create Kubernetes Cluster on Bluemix**